music literature movies Index About

 Gould: l could read music before l could read words.

-Gould: l often think how fortunate l was … to have been brought up in an environment … where music was always present.
+Gould: l often think how fortunate l was to have been brought up in an environment where music was always present.
 Who knows what would have become of me otherwise?

 Gould: The artist should be granted anonymity.
-He should be permitted to operate in secret as it were … unconcerned with or better still unaware of the marketplace’s demands, which demands given enough indifference on the part of enough artists … will simply disappear.
+He should be permitted to operate in secret as it were, unconcerned with or better still unaware of the marketplace’s demands, which demands given enough indifference on the part of enough artists … will simply disappear.
 Given that disappearance the artist will then abandon his false sense, of public responsibility, and his audience or “public” will relinquish its role of servile dependency.
 And never the twain shall meet.

-Glenn Gould’s live performances were portals to another level of consciousness.
-Celebrations of the delicate purity inherent in every last note that bled through him.
-That his performances could achieve such heights was the greatest tribute Gould could give back to the music itself.
-Music he loved dearly.
+From what I have read, Glenn Gould’s live performances were portals to another level of consciousness, celebrations of the delicate purity inherent in every last note that bled through him.
+That his performances could achieve such heights was the greatest tribute Gould could give back to the music itself, the music he loved so dearly.
 If this elevation could not be reached (since it required more than just the artist to reach it), then there was simply no point in performing at all.
 Doing so would cheat the music, the listener, and Gould himself.
 And so it made perfect sense that when Gould’s persona as resident genius became bigger than the magic and experience of the performance, it was simply time to move on.
-Poof.
-Just like that.
-No more live shows.
+And so, just like that, there were no more live shows.
 It was time to focus his considerable energy into mastering the intricacies of the recording process.
-And why stop there?
+But why stop there?
 On to writing.
 He even went on to broadcast a radio show.
-Blink and everything changes.
-Every moment, fleeting and precious.
-With that level of awareness, you begin to understand, at last, just how extraordinary each minute can be (is).
-Poof.
-You begin to understand just how much one person can leave behind.
+Gould certainly utilized the time that he had in life with a level of awareness that so few possess.
+He understood just how precious and extraordinary every minute can be.

 -G